crodriguez4443/dende-arts-site/src/blog/how-to-choose-a-capoeira-school/index.md

-I apologize, but the document you provided does not contain a markdown table with song lyrics in Portuguese and English.
-This appears to be a blog post about choosing a Capoeira school.
-The formatting instructions you specified are for a song lyrics table, but this document does not have such a table.
+The document does not contain song lyrics, so I will not modify the text.
+The markdown document appears to be a blog post about choosing a Capoeira school.

-Would you like me to help you with something specific about this blog post, or did you intend to share a different document with song lyrics?